MZandtheRaspberryPi/doggy_dance_project/oatpp-robo-dance-project/README.md

 Also from there,  `http://localhost:8000/robomodels/:id/ik_end_effectors` which takes pos and orientation of all end effectors and sends back robot and all joints and link coordinates.

+## Inverse Kinematics using Trigonometry

+Inverse kinematics comes into play, when we want to specify the location of an end effector and calculate the joint positions nescessary to acheive this position.
+This often comes down to drawing clever triangles in 3d space and using trigonometry to solve for angles.
+For this quadruped, we have 3 motors per leg, and 3 actuable joints per leg.
+There is joint in the shoulder, the side to side joint, one joint in the elbow, and one joint in the wrist.

+### Calculating the Shoulder Angle